The Beginner’s Guide to Soft Money Financing

 Rebates: Rebates are funds paid to the production company directly from a respective domestic or international film office (or other state agency), and do not require the production company to file a tax return in the jurisdiction.

-To learn more about where the best location for your project might be, visit our jurisdiction comparison tool.
+To learn more about where the best location for your project might be, visit our interactive incentives map.

 2. Grants